VertNet/reproject/README.md

 $ cd reproject
 ```

 Project dependencies, compiling, and building are all handled using [Maven](http://maven.apache.org), so make sure you have that installed first.
+Also, since we're riding on GDAL for reprojections, you'll need to compile that for the native deps.
+For more about that, [read this wiki](https://github.com/VertNet/reproject/wiki/GDAL-Java-Bindings).

-Then, to compile the project:
+After getting Mavin installed and the GDAL native bindings, you can compile the project:

 ```bash
 $ mvn compile